-Each village apartment has wet sprinkler protection, combination smoke and CO devices.
-Each apartment has CO detection boilers.
+Each village apartment has wet sprinkler protection, combination smoke and carbon monoxide devices.
+Each apartment has carbon monoxide detection boilers.
 All common areas and hallways have wet sprinkler protection and smoke detection with combination horn/strobes.
 Pull stations are located on each floor and at each egress.
 The wet sprinkler system acts as heat detection for the building.
-Four fire drills were conducted during 2021.
+Four fire drills were conducted during 2022.